What is Chapter 7 Bankruptcy?

 The applicant must first undergo credit counseling from an approved agency within 180 days before filling.
 If no approved agencies exist in the state, this step can be avoided.
-Grant of other relaxations happens on a case to case basis.
+Grant of other relaxations happens on a case-to-case basis.
 The applicant must complete the filing of several forms entailing details like personal information, debtor’s finances, creditors, properties, incomes, and expenses.
 A petition also has to be filed in the Court, based on which grant of an automatic stay takes place that prevents the creditors from collecting the debts.

 Appointment of Trustee and Creditor’s meeting

-The Court engages a Trustee who takes the hoard of all the assets and categorizing those that can be liquidated to settle the creditors.
+The Court engages a Trustee who takes the hoard of all the assets and categorizes those that can be liquidated to settle the creditors.
 Post this, the creditors’ meetings happen to confirm the validity of the petition and the claims.
 It further allows them to meet the debtor as well as the trustee and ask questions.

 Classification of Assets and Repayment of Debt

-The assets of the debtor are classified under the Exempt and Non-Exempt category by the trustee.
+The assets of the debtor are classified under the Exempt and Non-Exempt categories by the trustee.
 It is required to sustain the basic standard of living of the debtor.
 The exemptions vary from state to state, and in many cases, they are allowed to continue ownership of their primary homes, car, and personal belongings.
 The Non Exempt assets are seized, liquidated, and settled against the creditors.

 Discharges of balance Debt

 Most of the obligations get their due under this process, which releases the debtor from personal liability.
 Post this, the creditor may no longer avail of future recourse.
 There are certain debts as per the US Bankruptcy Code that cannot be discharged under this Chapter.
-The list, as per the Code, consists of such 19 categories.
+The list, as per the Code, consists of 19 categories.
 Some of them are Alimony, Child Support, Income tax, federal student loans, etc., which are not allowed to be released during the process of bankruptcy.

 Settlement of Debts